arachnist/xmpp-rs/xso/src/from_xml_doc.md

 - *path*: A Rust path, like `some_crate::foo::Bar`.
 Note that `foo` on its own is also a path.
-- *identifier*: A single Rust identifier.
 - *string literal*: A string literal, like `"hello world!"`.
 - *type*: A Rust type.
 - *expression*: A Rust expression.
-- *ident*: A Rust identifier.
+- *ident*: A single Rust identifier.
 - *nested*: The meta is followed by parentheses, inside of which meta-specific additional keys are present.
 - flag: Has no value.
 The key's mere presence has relevance and it must not be